 Many in the engineering field underestimate the impact that they have on uniting people through structural bridges.
 It is also important that these social aspects of bridge building are examined.
 In addition, with the increasing demand for technical jobs in the future, the Bridge Museum will hopefully appeal to and inspire the next generation of structural engineers.
 Conceptual bridges are increasingly being discussed, mostly through social cohesion issues – integrating minorities in countries or considering post-conflict approaches towards peace and reconciliation.

-Why the current strategy of exhibitions, market research and architectural drawings?
+Why the current strategy of a proof of concept?

 What support do you have ?